mia-platform/documentation/docs/marketplace/overview_marketplace.md

 In such cases, the maintainer may decide not to longer support the older item, meaning it will not receive any future updates.

 The item will be marked as **Deprecated**.
 While you can still use it if necessary, its functionality may be limited or outdated compared to current standards.
-The suggested alternative will be published in the deprecated item documentation
+The suggested alternative will be published in the deprecated item documentation.

 :::caution